paramraghavan/python-pytest/README.md

 ## Unittest spark
-When it comes to unit testing PySpark pipeline code, one good way  is to encapsuleate the critical ETL transforms of a PySpark script inside a method/function.
-Here the two ways to I have come to konw of to test spark :
+When it comes to unit testing PySpark pipeline code, one good way  is to encapsulate the critical ETL transforms of a PySpark script inside a method/function.
+I have come to konw of to 2 ways to unittest with spark :
 - Docker to run your PySpark unit tests.
 The Dockerfile doesn’t need to be rocket science - a little Ubuntu, Java, Python, Spark
 - use pytest-spark